mesfind/oop-novice/_episodes/05-dunder.md

 * "Implement `__repr__` to display more meaningful representations of sequences or objects."
 * "Implement methods like `__len__`, `__iter__`, and `__reversed__` to make sequence objects behave like iterable collections."
 * "Implement the `__call__` method to make instances act as analysis functions or pipelines."
 ---

-In previous lessons, we dealt with geometric objects like triangles.
 In bioinformatics, we often have sequences or gene objects that we want to compare, combine, or iterate over.
 Consider two sequences with the same nucleotides:

 ```python
 seq1 = "ATGCGT"